MostafaEllabaan/GEN2019/Scripts/readme.txt

-This folder include all the supporting scripts
+This folder includes all the supporting scripts for the different section of the gene exchange network project.